v4iv/theleakycauldronblog/src/pages/blog/is-msg-bad-for-you.md

   - Science
   - Medicine
 ---
-Recently [a video](https://www.youtube.com/watch?v=53me-ICi_f8) by Sino-Malaysian comedian Nigel Ng went viral where his alter-ego roasts an Anglo-Indian girl Hersha Patel ruthlessly for her “Egg Fried Rice” cooking methods.
+Recently [a video](https://www.youtube.com/watch?v=53me-ICi_f8) by Sino-Malaysian comedian Nigel Ng went viral where his alter-ego Uncle Roger ruthelessly roasts an Anglo-Indian girl Hersha Patel, for her “Egg Fried Rice” cooking methods.
 But in a wholesome turn of events, they became friends, and he made [another video](https://www.youtube.com/watch?v=d9Zg_I5a96Y) about taking her to London’s Chinatown for shopping authentic Chinese ingredients.
 In this video, Nigel or rather Uncle Roger confesses his love for ...
 MSG.
 This leads to a minor argument between Uncle Roger and Aunty Hersha on whether MSG is bad for health.

 > "In Asian culture, if taste good no need science"
 >
 > \-- Uncle Roger

 Being a big fan of MSG and having faced similar criticism, I decided to finally write a post presenting why MSG is infamous.